Description

 become tangled.

-CLEANING: Clean your jewellery by wiping down each
+Cleaning: Clean your jewellery by wiping down each

 piece after every wear.
 Use a soft, non-abrasive